BrentPease1/pease-lab/content/sounds/2021_results.md

 weight: 2

 # Section title
-title: "2021 Results"
+title: "Results - 2021"

 # Section subtitle
-subtitle: "Thank you for volunteering with Sounds of Nature!"
+subtitle: "Thank you for volunteering with Sounds of Nature"

 # Section design
 design: